uiowa/uiowa/README.md

 ### Creating Sites
 To add a new site to the project, run the following command:
 ```
-blt umc example.uiowa.edu profile
+blt umc example.uiowa.edu
 ```
 Replace `example.uiowa.edu` with the URI of the site you are creating.
-Replace `profile` with the name of the profile you are creating the site with, for example `collegiate` or `sitenow`.

 The following options can also be passed in:
-* `--requester=hawkid` - This is a required field when using the SiteNow profile.
-Use the hawkid of the person who requested the site.
+* `--requester=hawkid` - Use the hawkid of the person who requested the site.
+Will be given webmaster access when installed.
 * `--no-db` - Do not create remote databases.
 * `--no-commit` - Do not create a new commit in git.
 * `--simulate` - Only runs the commands associated with `blt recipes:multisite:init`.